If your credit isn’t quite where you want it to be, you might be looking for opportunities to build your credit score.

 Keep in mind though, when it comes to credit, there aren’t any quick fixes.
 Both rebuilding your credit and repairing credit can take time.

 In general, the process of building credit begins with finding out where you stand.
-Start by getting access to your credit score, which you can do through a free service like Credit Karma or Credit Sesame.
+Start by getting access to your credit score.
+You can access your Equifax credit score for free at

 Also, get a copy of your credit report from one or more of the major credit reporting agencies.
-You can get a free copy every 12 months from Experian, Equifax, and TransUnion through AnnualCreditReport.com.
+You can get a free copy every week from Experian, Equifax, and TransUnion through

 Once you have the information you need, look at the information on your credit report to spot areas where you can improve.
-Specifically, focus on the factors that affect your FICO credit score, which include:
+You may want to focus on the factors that affect your FICO credit score, which include:

 Payment history